axoflow/axosyslog-core-docs/content/docs/chapter-sources/syslog-ng-source-osquery/_index.md

 ## Example: Using the osquery() driver with the default settings {#example-source-osquery}

-The following {{% productparam "abbrev" %}} configuration sample uses the default settings of the driver, reading osquery result logs from the `/var/log/osquery/osqueryd.results.log` file, and writes the log messages generated from the traps into a file.
+The following {{% param "product.abbrev" %}} configuration sample uses the default settings of the driver, reading osquery result logs from the `/var/log/osquery/osqueryd.results.log` file, and writes the log messages generated from the traps into a file.

 ```c